-European Parliament to keep public in dark on MEP expenses
+EU parliament to keep public in dark on MEP expenses

 A draft agreement of the proposal, seen by EUobserver, said the latest rules will apply to all current MEPs and won't be reevaluated until almost five years later.

-Green Finnish MEP Heidi Hautala, who is also the group's vice-president, says the Bureau decision shows "certain political groups are not listening to everyday people's concerns about how tax-payers money is being spent".
+Green Finnish MEP Heidi Hautala, who is one of the parliament's fourteen vice-presidents, says the Bureau decision shows "certain political groups are not listening to everyday people's concerns about how tax-payers money is being spent".

-She said both the centre-right EPP and the centre-left S&D had voted against the transparency measures.
+She said both the centre-right EPP and three of the five centre-left S&D vice-presidents had voted against the transparency measures.

 Olaf, the EU's anti-fraud office, in past reports had also pointed out that the misuse of public funds at the European parliament is usually related to the fraudulent declaration of allowances, as well as fictitious employment, and other conflicts of interest.

-Note: This article was updated on 3 July, 12:36PM, to include two corrections.
-MEP Heidi Hautala is vice-president of the European Parliament, not of the Greens group; and according to her only three of five S&D members voted against - not all five.